SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 >  1 Open notepad

->  2 Copy this: "wsl /path/to/packetcrypt ann -p pkt1qc4l3wgtkx3t4qez6pun5k73cktcdczkqqutwnj http://pool.pkt.world/ http://pool.pktpool.io http://pool.pkteer.com http://pktco.in"
+>  2 Copy this: "wsl /path/to/packetcrypt ann -p pkt1qc4l3wgtkx3t4qez6pun5k73cktcdczkqqutwnj http://pool.pkt.world/master/4096 http://pool.pktpool.io http://pool.pkteer.com http://pktco.in"

 >  3: Change the /path/to, to the actual path.
 Change it to your address.
-Optionally add "-t *number*" to limit the threads used.
+Optionally add "-t *number*" to limit the threads used & edit "/master/4096" in the pkt world url to your preffered difficulty.

 >  4: Click "Save as", and select "all files" instead of the ".txt" extension.
 As a name, name it "whatever" but be sure to end it with "**.cmd**".